-Credits: 1 Appro oved CTE Course Prerequisit Prerequisites: Beginning Photography is essential for success
+Credits: 1 Appro oved CTE Course Prerequisit es: Beginning Photography is essential for success Grade: 11,12

 After successfully completing Beginning Photography, expand your photography skills with advanced camera operation, digital editing, and printing techniques.
 Experience digital publishing and photojournalism in conjunction with the school yearbook and newspaper.
 Develop your creative and critical thought with a mature artistic direction and personal photographic style.
 This course may fulfill one credit of Fine Arts for graduation.